metametadata/carry/examples/todomvc/README.md

 ## Build

-To get an interactive development environment run:
+To get an interactive development environment run (`rlwrap` is optional):

-    lein figwheel
+    rlwrap lein with-profile +local-deps figwheel local-deps

-or better:
+or, in case you'd like to fetch Carry from Clojars instead of using local repo code:

-    rlwrap lein figwheel
+    rlwrap lein with-profile +clojars-deps figwheel clojars-deps

 and open your browser at [localhost:3449](http://localhost:3449/).
 This will auto compile and send all changes to the browser without the